opdavies/oliverdavies.uk/source/_posts/2012-08-18-display-custom-menu-drupal-7-theme-template-file.md

   - php
   - aria
 ---
+{% block excerpt %}
+For reference, this is the code needed to display a menu in a Drupal 7 template file, including the navigation ARIA role.
+{% endblock %}

+{% block content %}
 For reference, this is the code needed to display a menu in a Drupal 7 template file, including the navigation ARIA role.

 ~~~php